-Fortunately, however, keeping bugs out of your kids sandbox is easier than you might think.
-In this article we’ll share with you which bugs you’re most likely to encounter in your child’s sandbox and what you can do about it!
+Fortunately, however, keeping bugs out of your kids’ sandbox is easier than you might think.
+In this article, I’ll share with you which bugs you’re most likely to encounter in your child’s sandbox and what you can do about it!

 What Kind of Bugs Do Sandboxes Attract?

 Sandboxes can potentially attract or become home to many different kinds of bugs, the most common and harmful of which include ants, mosquitoes, spiders, ticks, fleas, wasps, and even parasitic worms.

 Some burrow into the sand itself, while others set up shop in, under, or around the sandbox frame.
 Ultimately, the kinds of bugs attracted to the sandbox depend on the sandbox’s materials, surroundings, and condition.

 As you can see, a wide variety of bugs take an interest in sandboxes.
 So to understand which bugs you might expect to find in your sandbox (and how to combat them), it’s important to understand why they’re drawn to sandboxes in the first place – not all bugs are there for the same reasons.

 Mostly, bugs will view your sandbox either as a place to live or a place to feed, or both.
 (Some also view it as a place to breed, but we’ll file that under the first category).